pinojs/pino/docs/child-loggers.md

 {"pid":95469,"hostname":"MacBook-Pro-3.home","level":30,"msg":"howdy","time":"2016-04-01T18:08:34.473Z","a":"prop"}
 ```

-Ultimately the conflict is resolved by taking the last value, which aligns with Bunyans child logging
+Ultimately the conflict is resolved by taking the last value, which aligns with Bunyan's child logging
 behavior.

 There may be cases where this edge case becomes problematic if a JSON parser with alternative behavior